boerremk/Fibaro/Postnl/README.md

   - Use the PostNL API.png icon as scene icon

 ###### Virtual Device
-  - Create a Virtual Device (devices -> add device -> Import VD) using the file: PostNL.vfib
+  - Devives
+  - Add or remove device
+  - Import virtual device "PostNL.vfib"
   - Select the id of the scene as TCP port
   - Assign a room
   - Save